-Hard Working Class Heroes (HWCH) began with 40 Dublin bands playing in a single venue in the capital in 2003.
+Hard Working Class Heroes began with 40 Dublin bands playing in a single venue in the Dublin in 2003.
 Like all start-ups, it was rough around the edges, but there was heart and soul and the very best of intentions.
-Since that debut, HWCH has grown and developed into a much bigger and more wide-ranging event.
-Live music is still HWCH’s chief attraction.
-Last autumn, the festival presented 50 gigs from Irish artists in 5 venues across Dublin city over 2 nights.
-But that’s just the start of things.
-These days, HWCH also features an influential and highly regarded, internationally attended music industry conference.
-Like Iceland Airwaves (Reykjavík), The Great Escape (Brighton) and ESNS (Groningen), HWCH is an event with a proven pedigree when it comes to showcasing new and exciting talent.
-The key difference is that international agents, festival bookers, record labels, publishers, managers, event curators, journalists, editors, radio DJs and tastemakers come to HWCH to find new Irish acts only.
+Since that debut, HWCH has grown and developed into a much bigger and more wide-ranging event now incorporating a 3-day music conference but with live music still being HWCH’s chief attraction.
+HWCH is an event with a proven pedigree when it comes to showcasing new and exciting talent.
+The key difference is that the international music industry come to HWCH to find new Irish acts only.